EcoG-io/iso15118/README.md

 For Docker, the `docker-compose.yml` was configured to create an `IPv6` network called `ipv6_net`, which enables the containers to acquire a local-link address, which is required to establish an ISO 15118 communication.
-This configuration is fine, if the user wants to test, in isolation, the EVCC and SECC and allow ISO 15118 communication.
+This configuration is fine if the user wants to test, in isolation, the EVCC and SECC and allow ISO 15118 communication.
 This configuration works for both Linux and BSD systems.

-However, the usage of an internal `ipv6_net` in docker, does not allow the host to reach link-local addresses.
+However, the usage of an internal `ipv6_net` network, in Docker, does not allow the host to reach link-local addresses.
 This would pose a problem, as it would require the application to use the global-link address, which is not supported by ISO 15118.

-The solution is to use the `network_mode: host` feature of Docker, which replicates the host network topology within the Docker world, i.e., the containers and the host share the same network.
-This way, the virtual network interface created by the HomePlugGreenPHY module can be directly accessible by the Docker container and it is possible to use the local-link address.
+The solution is to use the `network_mode: host` feature of Docker, which replicates the host network topology within the Docker world, i.e. the containers and the host share the same network.
+This way, Docker can directly access the virtual network interface created by the HomePlug Green PHY module, making it possible to use the local-link address.

 Currently, `network_mode: host` just works within Linux environments [^5] [^6].
-Since Switch team relies mostly on MacOS and since this project is on a development stage, `network_mode` is not used by default, but it is possible to use it, if the contents of the file `docker-compose-host-mode.yml` are copied to the main compose file, `docker-compose.yml`.
+Since the Switch team relies mostly on MacOS and this project is on a development stage, `network_mode` is not used by default, but it is possible to use it if the contents of the file `docker-compose-host-mode.yml` are copied to the main compose file, `docker-compose.yml`.
 In that case, it is advised to back up the compose file.

 ---